chouhandiksha/bigdataproject/README.md

 ## Notebooks to Clean

-* Notebooks with poverty and stay at home percentage
-  * bigdataproject/sketch/justin/sketch_spark_chicago.ipynb
-    * (same for LA and NY versions)
+* ???
+Notebooks for all graphics missing from README ???